 The Traveler took a sip of his drink.

-After the meeting I had conducted with some of you last week, I spent all my energies to finish the full sized machine.
-Finally at ten o’clock this very morning, I conducted my first trip.
+After the meeting I had conducted with some of you last week, I spent all my energies on finishing the full sized machine.
+Finally at ten o’clock this very morning, I went on my first trip.

 Stocking the engine and making sure the Flux Capacitor was in place, I climbed into the saddle.
 I reached forward to put my right hand on the starting lever and my left on the stopping one.
 My pulse raced, my hammering heart trying to match the pattern of the engine.